colincoghill/oasisqe/source/admin_feeds.rst

 .. sidebar:: License Aside

-  One of the reasons for implementing external links as small scripts with a defined interface is that they are not bound by the AGPL license that OASIS comes under, and do not have to be written in Python.
-You are free to modify any of the samples that come with OASIS or write your own, in other languages, without having to provide their source code to other parties.
+  One of the reasons for implementing external feeds as small scripts with a defined interface is that they are not bound by the AGPL license that OASIS comes under, and do not have to be written in Python.
   This allows you to link OASIS to non open-source systems.

 .. image:: admin_feeds_example.png